 - Repeat the process several times

-Take Care of Yourself, No Matter How Busy You Get.
+8. Take Care of Yourself, No Matter How Busy You Get

 “Self-care is not selfish or self-indulgent.
 We cannot nurture others from a dry well.
-We need to take care of our own needs first; then we can give from our surplus, our abundance.”
+We need to take care of our own needs first, and then we can give from our surplus, our abundance.” – Jennifer Louden

 This definition of self-care resonates with me.
 While self-care takes careful planning, it’s ultimately beneficial in every way.
-When you put yourself first, you are better able to take care of others, since your own internal needs are addressed.
+When you put yourself first, you can better take care of others since your own internal needs are addressed.